aspartate/personal_website/content/blog/Avatarm.md

 <br>
 {{< /rawhtml >}}

-Finally, it is time to put this machine to the test.
-I ran out of regular grapes so I used a ~~chicken grape~~ egg instead to test out the surgical aptitude of the Avatarm.
-As you can see, perhaps some more R&D is necessary before this technology is released to the public.
+Satisfied with the results, I decided to proceed with the surgery.
+I ran out of grapes so I used an egg instead.
+Unfortunately, the patient tried to escape halfway through the procedure.

 {{< rawhtml >}}
 <iframe width="700" height="385" src="https://www.youtube-nocookie.com/embed/zhRoPBNo_vg?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>
 <br>
 {{< /rawhtml >}}

+As you can see, perhaps some more R&D is necessary before this technology is released to the public.

 ### 8. Reflections & Future Plans